Phineas and Ferb season 5: Recording

 Voice recording began by September 2023, and was not affected by the then-ongoing 2023 SAG-AFTRA strike.
 Candace Flynn actress Ashley Tisdale was concurrently pregnant during voice recording and refused to record new screams, feeling it would "scare the baby"; she suggested the producers use any of her "17 years" worth of archive audio instead.

 The opening credits theme has undergone slight changes for the new season; the first line was changed to "There's another 104 days of summer vacation" (for episodes 2 to 6 only), and Phineas Flynn actor Vincent Martella re-recorded his lines for consistency with how Phineas sounds temporally.

 Release

 Broadcast and streaming

 The fifth season premiered in summer 2025, with the first two episodes airing on June 5 on Disney Channel, and the first ten episodes streaming on Disney+ starting June 6 in the United States and select international markets.
 A sneak peek of the new season premiered on May 26, 2025.
 A sneak peek of the first episode was released on May 21.
-The season is set to conclude sometime in January 2026, and the final ten episodes will be available to stream on Disney+ the same month.
+The season concluded on January 16, 2026, and the final ten episodes became available to stream on Disney+ the following day.